harshitha-pesu/Arduino-DHT11-Bluetooth-LCD/README.md

 ---

 ## You can find the complete arduino ide code, circuit diagram and the demo video under the repository
+- Open the .ino file in the Arduino IDE.
+- Install required libraries in Arduino IDE: dht, LiquidCrystal_I2C, SoftwareSerial
+- Upload to Arduino Uno.
+- Pair Bluetooth Module with your PC or smartphone.

 ---